 What makes a car or auto part defective?

-The various entities involved in creating automobiles and auto parts—from initial design to manufacturing to sale and distribution—are required by law to create well-designed, reasonably safe vehicles and auto features.
-This does not always happen.
 When automobiles are poorly designed or manufactured in such a way that they can cause unreasonable harm to consumers, they are said to be defective.
 Similarly, auto parts, such as airbags and seatbelts, are defective when they fail to do what they are supposed to—keep passengers safe.
+Manufacturers involved in creating automobiles and auto parts—from initial design to manufacturing to sale and distribution—are required by law to produce well-designed, reasonably safe vehicles and auto features.

-Who is liable for my injuries and damages?
+Who is liable for my injuries and damages in an auto defect case?

 What are some of the most common auto defects and recalls?